dhellmann/pymotw/PyMOTW/csv/index.rst

 :Purpose: Read and write comma separated value files.
 :Python Version: 2.3 and later

-The csv module is very useful for working with data exported from spreadsheets and databases into text files.
-There is no well-defined standard, so the csv module uses "dialects" to support parsing using different parameters.
-Along with a generic reader and writer, the module includes a dialect for working with Microsoft Excel.
+The csv module is useful for working with data exported from spreadsheets and databases into text files using a "comma-separated value" format.
+There is no well-defined standard for comma-separated value files, so the csv module uses *dialects* to support parsing using different parameters.
+Along with a generic reader and writer, the module includes a dialect for working with data exported from Microsoft Excel.

 Limitations
 ===========